sonrai-LLC/sonrai-LLC/README.md

 - 👋 Hi, I’m @sonrai-LLC
 - 👀 I’m interested in useful tools built in C# and Powershell, data management, data vizualization technology
-- 🌱 I’m currently learning .NET 6, NodeJS
+- 🌱 I’m currently learning .NET 6, NodeJS and practical FP
 - 💞️ I’m looking to collaborate on extension libraries for SSRS, GPS and data vizualization technology.
 - 📫 How to reach me: colin@sonrai.io